casperr04/PySpringChat-Backend/README.md

 You will receive a bearer token, that you can attach to each subsequent request to authenticate the current user.

 The token will expire in a day by default, but that can be changed in the application.properties.

-There are a couple of unauthenticated endpoints, that do not require for the user to be authenticated.
-Those are specified in the documentation.

 ## Websocket Endpoints
 The documentation for the websocket endpoints, and how to connect to a channel will be specified here, once the documentation is finished.